mawinkler/c1-playground/docs/experimenting/migrate.md

 This second script updates the saved manifests in regards the image location to point them to the private registry.
 If the image has a digest within it's name it is stripped.

 The image get's then pulled from the public repo and pushed to the internal one.
-This is followed by an image scan (currently by Smart Check) and the redeployment.
+TODO: This is followed by an image scan and the redeployment.

 > ***Note:*** at the time of writing the only supported private registry is the internal one.